anik2-y/anik2-y/README.md

 ### Hi, I’m Aleksandr Suvernev 👋
 - 👀 I’m interested in DA
 - 🌱 I’m currently learning in Practicum

+## I’m actively looking for a job as DA

 ### Languages and Tools:
 <div>